Trump unveils 'reciprocal tariffs' plan targeting friends and foes

 Trump acknowledged on Thursday that US prices "could go up" due to tariffs, but he expressed confidence that they would ultimately ease.

-Since taking office, Trump has announced a broad range of tariffs targeting some of the biggest US trading partners, arguing that they would help tackle unfair practices - and in some cases using the threats to influence policy.

-The president has referred to tariffs as a way to raise revenue, remedy trade imbalances and pressure countries to act on US concerns.
+One issue US officials pointed out was the EU's 10 per cent tariff on American autos, while the United States charges only 2.5 per cent.

+But Sean Bray, policy director of Tax Foundation Europe, noted that the United States might have higher levies on other products, like a 25 per cent rate on light truck imports.

-Trump also criticised "certain areas of Europe" for a VAT tax of about 20 per cent, with Navarro calling the EU the "poster child" for unfair trade with the United States.
+Trump also criticised "certain areas of Europe" for a VAT tax of about 20 per cent, although some analysts have challenged the characterisation that VATs provide unfair trade advantages.

-Trump's announcement came shortly before he was due to meet Indian Prime Minister Narendra Modi in Washington.
+Trump's announcement came shortly before he met Indian Prime Minister Narendra Modi in Washington, and the US president has since said he expected "wonderful trade deals" with India.

 Analysts have warned that reciprocal duties could bring a broad tariff hike to emerging market economies such as India and Thailand, which tend to have higher effective tariff rates on US products.

-One issue US officials singled out was the EU's 10 per cent tariff on US vehicles, while the United States charges only 2.5 per cent.

-But Sean Bray, policy director of Tax Foundation Europe, noted that the United States might have higher levies on other products, such as a 25 per cent rate on imports of light trucks.

-Countries such as South Korea that have trade deals with Washington are less at risk, analysts believe.
+Countries like South Korea that have trade deals with Washington are less at risk, analysts believe.

 New Delhi offered some quick tariff concessions ahead of Modi's visit, including on high-end motorcycles.